thiagoneye/master-deep_learning/README.md

 git clone git@github.com:thiagoneye/master-deep_learning.git
 ```

-Once cloned, navigate into the respective directories (`DeepLearning/` or `MakeYourOwnNeuralNetwork/`) to find the code and any specific instructions or dependencies within their individual README files.
+Once cloned, navigate into the respective directories (`DeepLearning/`, `DeepLearningWithTensorFlow`, `HandsOnMachineLearning`, or `MakeYourOwnNeuralNetwork/`) to find the code and any specific instructions or dependencies within their individual README files.

 ## Technologies Used